 The yamas and niyamas are ten simple principles that help us live with more peace and purpose.
-They are relevant to adults and children alike, and are the inspiration for my Mangrove Place children’s book series and YogaYama! family yoga classes.
-As we get to know the principles, it is clear how embracing them brings more ease to daily life.
-More “ease” equals less discord (with others and internally), less resistance, and less hardness in our bodies and hearts.
-With this ease comes more openness, more willingness to give and receive love…an experience of greater connectedness.
+They are relevant to adults and children alike, and are the inspiration for my Patanjali Place children’s book series and YogaYama! family yoga classes.

-The yamas and niyamas are NOT a checklist of virtues against which we should judge ourselves or others.
-According to author Donna Farhi, the yamas and niyamas are “ten qualities of goodness” that we all naturally possess.
-Translated as “inner restraints” (yama) and “outer restraints” (niyama), she explains “What we restrain, however, is not our inherent badness or wrongness but our inherent tendency to see ourselves as separate.
+The yamas and niyamas are not a checklist of virtues against which we should judge ourselves or others.
+Author Donna Farhi describes the yamas and niyamas as “ten qualities of goodness” that we all naturally possess.
+Translated as “inner restraints” (yama) and “outer restraints” (niyama), she explains “What we restrain…is not our inherent badness or wrongness but our inherent tendency to see ourselves as separate.
 It is this inherent tendency that causes us to act outside our true nature”[i].
 Through practicing these principles, it’s not so much that we create more connectedness, but rather we remember and embrace the connectedness that is always there, always available to us.

 The Five Yamas

 Yama #1: Ahimsa ≈ non-harming, kindness

 The first step in cultivating positive interactions with others is to not harm them.
 This seems obvious.
 However, how often do we hesitate to offer kindness or tenderness to others?
 What about self-kindness?
 Do we beat ourselves up for falling short of arbitrary (and perhaps unrealistic) standards?